EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `vegFraction_constant`: sets frac_vegetation as a constant
+- `vegFraction_constant`: Sets vegetation fraction as a constant value.

-- `vegFraction_forcing`: sets land.states.frac_vegetation from forcing
+- `vegFraction_forcing`: Gets vegetation fraction from forcing data.

-- `vegFraction_scaledEVI`: sets frac_vegetation by scaling the EVI value
+- `vegFraction_scaledEVI`: Vegetation fraction as a linear function of EVI.

-- `vegFraction_scaledLAI`: sets frac_vegetation by scaling the LAI value
+- `vegFraction_scaledLAI`: Vegetation fraction as a linear function of LAI.

-- `vegFraction_scaledNDVI`: sets frac_vegetation by scaling the NDVI value
+- `vegFraction_scaledNDVI`: Vegetation fraction as a linear function of NDVI.

-- `vegFraction_scaledNIRv`: sets frac_vegetation by scaling the NIRv value
+- `vegFraction_scaledNIRv`: Vegetation fraction as a linear function of NIRv.

-- `vegFraction_scaledfAPAR`: sets frac_vegetation by scaling the fAPAR value
+- `vegFraction_scaledfAPAR`: Vegetation fraction as a linear function of fAPAR.

 </details>